ThanhVoT/Procurement-KPI-Analysis-Dataset/README.md

 # Procurement-KPI-Analysis-Dataset

 ## Project Background
-As new procurement data from 2022 - 2023 are released into the public, I'm partnering with the Head of Operations to extract inights and reflect on the challenges our suppliers face, cost optimization, quality assurance, and supply chain effiency.
+As new procurement data from 2022 - 2023 are released into the public, I'm partnering with the Head of Operations to extract inights and deliver recommendations for our stakeholders. **Reflecting on the challenges our suppliers face, cost optimization, quality assurance, and supply chain effiency, this analysis will allow us to take a closer look at the data to provide strategic insights to drive decision-making.**

 ## Executive Summary